061 204545 linc@mic.ul.ie

 The programme is based on a blended model of delivery addressing the learning requirements and needs of our students.

-The programme consists of six modules delivered over Spring/Summer semesters.
-Each module will consist of 3 recorded lessons each week which students can listen to at any time, a weekly online tutorial, and one in person Saturday class per module.
+The programme consists of six modules delivered over Autumn/Spring semesters.
+Each module will consist of 3 recorded lessons each week which students can listen to at any time, a weekly online tutorial, one in person Saturday class per module and one mentoring visitor to the students ELC setting.
 Students will be invited to select their preferred location for the Saturday classes as part of the application process.
-Students should have access to a reliable internet connection and desktop/laptop computer in order to complete the programme.
+Students must have access to a reliable internet connection and a desktop/laptop computer in order to complete the programme.

 Capitation where a setting employs more than 1 LINC Graduate: